Klipper3d/klipper/docs/G-Codes.md

   accelerometer does not have a name in its config section (simply `[adxl345]`) <chip> part of the name is not generated.
 - `ACCELEROMETER_QUERY [CHIP=<config_name>] [RATE=<value>]`: queries
-  accelerometer fo  r the current value.
+  accelerometer for the current value.
 If CHIP is not specified it defaults to "default".
 If RATE is not specified, the default value is used.
 This command is useful to test the connection to the ADXL345 accelerometer: one of the returned values should be a